Walrussuit101/nhl-api-wrapper/README.md

 ## Validation
 `nhl-api-wrapper` uses [zod](https://github.com/colinhacks/zod) to verify the data's shape that is returned from the API.
 If you get a zod parsing error when using please log an issue here, as the API could've changed or updated.

+## Contributing/Dev Setup
+The package is already setup to use [bun](https://github.com/oven-sh/bun) as an npm client, but npm can be used as well.